galette/galettedoc/source/installation/update.rst

 Once files are updated, go to your Galette instance.
 It will ask you if needed to proceed to the update of your database.

-If so, visit the install URL ``/installer.php`` (ex: https://your.domain.name/installer.php) and choose *Update* when your are asked for the type of installation.
+If so, :ref:`enable the installer <enableinstaller>` by creating the ``data/ENABLE_INSTALL`` file, then visit the install URL ``/installer.php`` (ex: https://your.domain.name/installer.php).
+Galette sees your configuration file and runs an update, you have nothing to choose.

 If it asks you nothing you're just done already ;)